meet-projects/Y1-Summer-Labs/6.2 Day 6, Afternoon, Calculator Project/README.md

 ## Challenges: *(Extra)*
 *You can pick any/all of these if you like!* In other words, you don't have to do them in order.

-1. Take more than two numbers!
+1. Add the option to take more than two numbers!
+For example, computing an expression like 3 + 4 / 2 with three numbers, or being able to make an expression such as 3 + 4 with only two numbers.
 2. Take more than one symbol, and make sure that you calculate the right order of operations.
 3. Add a history of operations list/dictionary!